top of page

 “The new stars in the galaxy shone rays of magic that filled the land below.
 Beams of light from their wild hears traveled through space and time to ensure that the legacy of wild horses would not be forgotten.” ~ Dawn Van Zant

 Every aspect of the project seemed to be blessed from the start.
 Despite the complex nature of the art, the models for the horse characters miraculously appeared when I needed them.
-At my local boarding stable I found a paint with a comet shaped blaze, and an appaloosa who’s spots I could make into stars.
-I also knew of a liberty trainer that had both a chestnut and a black stallion.
-He had trained them to rear so I had the perfect study for the way I envisioned their painting.
+At my local boarding stable, I found a paint with a comet-shaped blaze and an appaloosa whose spots I could make into stars.
+I also knew of a liberty trainer who had both a chestnut and a black stallion.
+He had trained them to rear so I had the perfect study for the ways I envisioned their poses.
 For the Palomino, Moonbeam, I chose a mare I had painted before named “Dolly”.
-All of this timing was critical because I only had six weeks to complete six paintings!
+The timing was critical because I only had six weeks to complete six paintings!
 I also created paintings of a comet, a star, and a crescent moon to illustrate the night light blazes of the horses.

 The Night Mares